 Because Outdoor Bug Control and Cedar Granules are both non-toxic and plant-based, you can enjoy your lawn immediately after applying, no downtime is necessary.

-To get rid of a fire ant mound or pile, saturate it with Outdoor Bug Control using the included Hose End Sprayer.
+To get rid of a fire ant mound or pile, saturate it with Outdoor Bug Control using the included Hose End Sprayer or sprayer of your choosing.
 Then carefully stir the spray in with a stick, which will help it soak more deeply into the colony.
-Because fire ant mounts can exceed 10 feet deep, make sure to give it a real good soak.
+Because fire ant mounds can exceed 10 feet deep, make sure to give it a real good soak.
 Repeat this process every few weeks until the colony disappears for good.

 Cedarcide Bug-Free Lawn Kit